Team-Anveshak/Design-Archival/Template/main.md

 > where x is an arbitrarily assigned number
 >
 > > Note: All the components inside a link must be broken/unlinked components
+> >
+> > Note: All the components inside the link must be declared a rigid group inside the sub-assembly itself
 >
 > ##### 4.
 Bearings
 >